omgswap/omgswap-v2-site/src/pages/docs/v2/08-SDK/01-getting-started.md

 tags: sdk, documentation
 ---

-The pages that follow contain technical reference information on the Uniswap SDK.
+The pages that follow contain technical reference information on the OMGSwap SDK.
 Looking for a <Link to='/docs/v2/javascript-SDK/quick-start'>quickstart</Link> instead?
 You may also want to jump into a <Link to='/docs/v2/javascript-SDK/fetching-data'>guide</Link>, which offers a friendlier introduction to the SDK!